How to future-proof your contract management process for crises

 - Use AI to train multiple clause types, like force majeure and frustration of purpose, in order to stress test the repository for relief

-Additionally, a robust CLM system, like both Conga Contracts and Contracts for Salesforce, allows you to search for affected contracts by clauses and terms, to streamline mass amendment, and to handle changes using Microsoft Word while seamlessly connected to the CLM application.
+Additionally, a robust CLM system, like Conga CLM, allows you to search for affected contracts by clauses and terms, to streamline mass amendment, and to handle changes using Microsoft Word while seamlessly connected to the CLM application.

 Finally, using our powerful form generators, clause libraries, and workflow management capabilities will permit lead contract drafters to design and implement gold standards across the organization, along with rules and workflows to ensure their consistent utilization.